Scalar Lie point symmetries of the Standard Model with one or two real gauge singlets: Introduction

 \section{Introduction}

-Real scalar singlet extensions of the Standard Model (SM) are among the simplest Higgs-portal scenarios, in which new physics couples to the SM only via the Higgs sector \cite{SILVEIRA1985136,McDonald1994GaugeSS,Burgess_2001,ARCADI20201}.
+Real scalar singlet extensions of the Standard Model (SM) are among the simplest Higgs-portal scenarios, in which new physics couples to the SM only through Higgs doublets \cite{SILVEIRA1985136,McDonald1994GaugeSS,Burgess_2001,ARCADI20201}.
 They can simultaneously offer a viable dark matter candidate and induce a strongly first-order electroweak phase transition, as required for successful electroweak baryogenesis and for explaining the observed matter--antimatter asymmetry of the Universe \cite{Ahriche_2007,Espinosa:2011ax,Ellis:2022lft}.

 Adding one real scalar singlet to the SM (often denoted SM+S) can provide a dark matter candidate if a stabilizing symmetry is imposed, most commonly an unbroken $\mathbb{Z}_2$ symmetry $s\to -s$.
 In that case the renormalizable Higgs-portal interaction is $\lambda_{s\phi}\,s^2\,\Phi^\dagger\Phi$, where $s$ is the singlet and $\Phi$ the Higgs doublet.
 Although phenomenologically restricted, the $\mathbb{Z}_2$-symmetric SM+S remains a viable dark matter model in limited regions of parameter space \cite{yu2025newconstraintssingletscalar}.
 The SM+S without imposing a $\mathbb{Z}_2$ symmetry has also been considered for its impact on the electroweak phase transition and its relevance for electroweak baryogenesis, see e.g.~\cite{Lewis_2017,Chen_2017,Ellis:2022lft}.